389ds/389ds.github.io/docs/389ds/howto/howto-cleanruv.md

 When to use the tasks to cleanup the RUV
 ----------------------------------------

-In a replicated environment, when you decommission a master, the meta-data for that master is still contained in the other servers.
+In a replicated environment, when you decommission a supplier, the meta-data for that supplier is still contained in the other servers.
 There are special tasks you can use to remove this meta-data.
 When you start up the server, you may get a warning like this in your errors log:

     [09/Sep/2011:09:03:43 -0600] NSMMReplicationPlugin - ruv_compare_ruv: RUV [changelog max RUV] does not
      contain element [{replica 55 ldap://localhost.localdomain:9389} 4e6a27ca000000370000 4e6a27e8000000370000]